PEFrankel/OpenFF-Bilayer/README.md

   - Directories also contain parametrization of lipid molecules using the OpenFF Toolkit and Interchange conversion method.
 Residue names were changed to assemble the final topology.

   - The PDB for POPS was sourced from: http://www.fos.su.se/~sasha/SLipids/Downloads.html.
 This was then converted to an SDF for use in the OpenFF Toolkit using OpenBabel.
-  - All initial bilayer gro files except for 15% cholesterol were adopted from simulations submitted to the NMRlipids Databank and reformatted for naming continuity.
+  - All initial bilayer gro files except for 15% cholesterol were adopted from simulations submitted to the NMRLipids Databank and reformatted for naming continuity.
   - Bilayers were equilibrated for 100 ns.
   - Systems were determined to be equilibrated by the plateau of instantaneous temperature, pressure, density, and potential energy.
   - Further analysis of equilibration using PCA is currently being worked on.